Jaycar-Electronics/Camping-Power-Meter/README.md

 This device is a simple current meter, set up so you can use it while camping to see what sort of power your 12v devices are using.

+Note that this project is designed to be more of a theory-lesson than a real practical unit. we have a [30A Current Module](https://jaycar.com.au/p/XC4610) and a [Regulator](https://jaycar.com.au/p/ZV1565) that can be used to make this a little more robust.
+Consider reading through to get an understanding of the theory then using these components for a travel handy kit.

 ## Bill of Materials